conneroisu/groq-go/README.md

 <a name="ImageURLDetail"></a>
 ## type [ImageURLDetail](<https://github.com/conneroisu/groq-go/blob/main/chat.go#L74>)

-ImageURLDetail is the image url detail.
+ImageURLDetail is the detail of the image at the URL.

 string